United States Equestrian Federation: History

 In 1935, a committee reported on their investigation of the transfer of control of the United States' membership in the International Equestrian Federation (FEI) membership from the United States Cavalry Association to the AHSA.
 The transfer of membership took place after the 1936 Summer Olympics, and after that, in the United States, the FEI rules applied only to international military classes.
 By this time, AHSA membership had grown to include 183 members and shows.

 By 1937, the new rule book reflected the growth of the association by dividing the United States into five zones, each with a vice president and a five-member regional committee.

 In 1939, the association began publication of the monthly magazine, Horse Show, with an initial circulation of 1,200 copies.
 By this time there were 187 recognized shows, and 800 individual members.

 In 1960, the association began sending licensed stewards to each affiliated show to report and verify that the show was following the association's rules.

 In 1999, the association moved from its Manhattan office to the Kentucky Horse Park in Lexington, Kentucky.

 In 2001, AHSA changed its name to USA Equestrian (USAE) to represent the organization's role more effectively in the United States.
 At that time, the organization had over 80,000 individual members.
 There were more than 2,700 member competitions, 100 affiliate organizations, and 26 breeds and disciplines were recognized.

-In 2003, USA Equestrian and the United States Equestrian Team (USET) joined to take on responsibilities as a national governing body and became the United States Equestrian Federation.
+In 2003, USA Equestrian and the United States Equestrian Team (USET) joined together to take on responsibilities as a national governing body and became the United States Equestrian Federation.

-In 2017, USEF rebranded to US Equestrian under the new president, Murray Kessler, launching the new campaign "Discover the Joy of Horse Sports."
+In 2017, USEF rebranded to US Equestrian under the new President, Murray Kessler, launching the new campaign "Discover the Joy of Horse Sports."

-In 2019, USEF outsourced its laboratory services to the University of Kentucky.
+In 2019, USEF moved its laboratory services to the University of Kentucky premises.